jmptr/basebox/readme.md

 # basebox

-This is all the scripts I use to provision my basebox.
+This is a project I use to configure environments for my projects.

 ## Setup